 So I’ve been going back and forth lately.
 To eat meat, not to eat meat.
-Being a former vegetarian then vegan turned back to fish only, then full blown omnivore once again, I’ve gone through the ringer (or more appropriately, the food processor) of dietary decision making.
+Being a former vegetarian then vegan turned back to fish only, then full-blown omnivore once again, I’ve gone through the wringer (or more appropriately, the food processor) of dietary decision making.
 Currently reading Jonathan Safran Foer’s treatise about his same struggle, the issue has sprung to the forefront of my mind once again.

 Admittedly, my first experience at Enzo’s could be easily discredited.
 It was four (AM).
 But still, it was sooooo clean and sparkly.
 And then I ordered the french toast.
 I was expecting Denny’s style french toast of course.
 It couldn’t have been further from.
 Legit French toast, with just the right amount of cinnamon, butter, vanilla, and yeah, they had peanut butter.

 I was sold.
 And then, when I went back in for a second cup of coffee, I noticed on their giant red menu, a substantially large section with the heading “Vegan Menu.”
 I had to look again, because not too far from the menu was a very nice meat counter, offering up cold cuts and house-made sausage… as it turns out from the family farm.
 No, that was right.
 Vegan pizzas, pastas, all kinds of stuff.